Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 For example:
   - You want to place a timeline with SLAM.
   - onClick, each year in the timeline should fade in different content.
-- If you have a complicated form that is composed of prefabs you are also using individually, you could create it by using a sub-layer, instead of building a new prefab in Unity that just increases the size of the asset bundle.

-Say you have an image trigger or SLAM layer:

-- You want to have a lot of POIs, **each of which is clickable to produce a completely different animation.** In geolocative this would be easy to do - just set up a lot of POIs, each with its own animation.
+  - In geolocative this would be easy to do - just set up a lot of POIs, each with its own animation.
   - For a given **trigger image** however, **you can only have one POI.**
   - In **SLAM,** you can have multiple POIs, but they have to be placed one after another by the user - **you can't control where they will be.**
   - With **sub-layers,** you can **control the position exactly** because they are always placed centered at the POI of the parent layer.
   - AND **each POI** in the sub-layer can have its **own event and type of animation.**

+If you have a complicated form that is composed of prefabs you are also using individually, you could create it by using a sub-layer, instead of building a new prefab in Unity that just increases the size of the asset bundle.

 .